 Genetic testing is a type of medical test that looks for changes, sometimes called mutations or variants, in your DNA.
-Genetic testing is useful in many areas of medicine and can change the medical care you or your family member receives.
+Genetic testing is useful and may change the medical care you or your family member receives.
 There are many different kinds of genetic tests.
 Genetic tests are done using a blood or saliva sample and results are usually ready in a few weeks to months.
 Because we share DNA with our family members, if a loved one is found to have a genetic change, other family members may have the same change.
-This is not always true, as some genetic changes may be unique to the person with the variant.
+This is not always true.
+Some genetic changes may be unique to the person.
 Speaking to a genetic counselor can help you understand your genetic test.

 Anyone who does not know the cause of their seizures should talk to their doctor about genetic testing.
 It is NOT too late for adults with LGS to have testing and this may change treatment.

 One-quarter of those tested are found to have a genetic cause for their epilepsy.
 12-50% of patients have their treatment changed when a genetic cause is found.

 - An epilepsy gene panel looks at 100-1000 genes.